-The house on the left in the adjoining photo became number 1 Rock Street when house numbering was introduced in the 1950’s.
+The house on the left in this photograph became number 1 Rock Street when house numbering was introduced in the 1950s.

 We don’t know when the house was built.
 It was there at the time of the 1840 Tithe Survey when it was Plot 123 a house and garden owned by the Feoffees of Thornbury and occupied by Joel Wathen.
 An attached orchard, Plot 124 was also owned by the Feoffees and occupied by Joel.
 The Feoffees were a group of trustees who were responsible for administering the income from several properties for the benefit of the poor in Thornbury and the grammar school.
 This particular property and the adjoining garden were left by William Edwards under his will of 10th June 1648.
 An indenture dated 1700 relating to the adjoining property on the north side (5 Horseshoe Lane) shows that the property on 1 Rock Street was ‘a tenement or cottage heretofore being the lands of Richard Hoye?? deceased and since that of one James Horsley and now of (blank).